gregorygaines/bitfields-rs/README.md

     .with_small_u8int(0xF)
     .with_custom_type(CustomType::from_bits(0x3))
     // .with_custom_type(CustomType::default()) // Can pass a [`CustomType`] instance.
-    // .with_read_only(0x3) // Compile error, read-only field can't be set.
+    .with_read_only(0x3) // Read-only field can only be set during construction.
     // .with__padding(0x3) // Compile error, padding fields are inaccessible.
     .with_signed_int(-5)
     .with_small_signed_int(0xF)